Packetouille/Packetouille/README.md

 Web Developer, Software Engineer, and Machine Learning Researcher
 -----------------------------------------------------------------------

-I am a Computer Science graduate student at Towson University, specializing in Data Science.
+I am a Computer Science graduate student at Towson University.
 I have a solid foundation in web development, software engineering, and machine learning, along with some experience in graphic design.
 I am committed to continuous learning and applying my skills in practical settings.

 ### Skills